ibm-cloud-docs/appid/profiles.md

 3. In the overflow menu of the user's row, click **Delete**.
 A confirmation screen opens.

 4. Verify that you're deleting the correct user by checking their email against the one displayed.
-If it is the right user, click **Delete**.
+If it is the correct user, click **Delete**.
 This action cannot be undone.
 The user can be readded but their profile shows that they are a new user as of the date that they're readded.

 ### With the API
 {: #profile-delete-api}